AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk-reference/ios-sdk-reference-appsflyerlib.md

 > No need to call `start()`

 **Description**
 API to shut down all SDK activities.
-This will disable all requests from the SDK.
+This will disable all requests from the SDK except for those related to fetching SKAd Network data from the server.

 | Type   | Name        |
 | :----- | :---------- |